The Australian Pesticides and Veterinary Medicines Authority (APVMA) offers a range of assistance and guidance, including:

 - suitability of a trial protocol

-Pre-application assistance has been divided into three tiers so the fees we charge directly relate to the complexity and effort required.
+Pre-application assistance has been divided into 3 tiers and the fees we charge directly relate to the complexity and effort required.

-- advice can include appraisal of specific study design and finalisation of project plans for Global Joint Reviews.
+- Advice can include an appraisal of specific study design and finalisation of project plans for global joint reviews.

-Technical assessment is reserved for determining that a data package addresses the safety, efficacy or trade criteria.
-An outcome of a technical assessment can be used by an applicant as part of a future application.
+Technical assessment is reserved for determining that a data package addresses the safety, efficacy and trade criteria.
+The outcome of a technical assessment can be used by an applicant as part of a future application.

-The fees and timeframes for a technical assessment are modular—which means the modules selected are based on the type and level of assessment.
-Under an Item 25 application the APVMA will conduct a full technical assessment of a data submission.
-This may include assessments of data that is intended to be relied on to support a future application, including overseas data to determine its relevance to the safety, efficacy or trade criteria.
+The fees and timeframes for a technical assessment are modular, which means the modules selected are based on the type and level of assessment.
+Under an Item 25 application, the APVMA will conduct a full technical assessment of a data submission.
+This may include assessments of data that are intended to be relied on to support a future application, including overseas data, to determine its relevance to the safety, efficacy and trade criteria.
+In addition to the modules required for the type and level of assessment, a finalisation Module 3 is required for all Item 25 applications.